As part of our commitment to quality services, we aim to provide a reliable and quick repair service.

 If your repair is an emergency, you should always call us on 0800 408 6008.

-- Telling any employee of the Council's housing team if they visit you at home, or are on your estate.
+You can also report a repair by informing any employee of the council's housing team if they visit you at home, or are on your estate.

 What will happen next?